 - Pasta e fagioli alla romana.
-Creamy and smooth, this pasta dish with beans is perfect to fulfill your appetite and keep you warm in a cold day.
+Creamy and smooth, this pasta dish with beans is perfect to fulfill your appetite and keep you warm on a cold day.

 - Bucatini amatriciana.
-This is one of the most famous Roman dishes are winter is the perfect season to order it because it’s rich and hearty.
+This is one of the most famous Roman dishes and winter is the perfect season to order it because it’s rich and hearty.